Updated: Apr 20

 What sounds like an oxymoron is one of fitness's most powerful tools.
 Without rest, our tissues and organs do not have a chance to recover, adapt, and prepare for the next challenge.
 Active rest is the idea of taking a break so you can perform better in the future.
 It is preventative rest.

-Whether this is taking a 5-10 minute break at your desk to stretch and breathe, or scheduling 1-2 days off from your exercise routine and walking your dog, leisurely swimming, or going to yoga instead, active rest is a vital component to performance.
+Whether this is taking a 5-10 minute break at your desk to stretch and breathe; scheduling 1-2 days off from your exercise routine or walking your dog, leisurely swimming, or going to yoga instead, active rest is a vital component to performance.

 None of these habits alone are going to take you from zero to hero.
 David Brailsford did not focus on just one variable in pursuit of coaching cycling greatness.
 The magic comes from combining and experimenting with as many variables to build the life you want and achieving the goals you set forth.
 If you need help with setting and realizing your goals try out these habits; if you still need help, we at Washington Park Chiropractic would love to support you on your journey.